Skip to main content

 How Much Does Car Key Replacement Cost in Vaughan?

 How much will a new car key cost?
 It is one of the most common questions drivers in Vaughan ask, and the honest answer is that it depends almost entirely on the type of key your vehicle uses.
 A simple metal key and a modern push-to-start proximity fob are completely different jobs, with completely different prices.
-Once you understand the four things that move the price, you can get an accurate quote in one phone call and avoid paying dealership rates for a job a mobile locksmith can do in your driveway.
+Once you understand the four things that move the price, you can get an accurate quote in one phone call.

 The four things that decide the price